Advertising

 Note: External links will open in a new browser window.

-Many government websites seem to be down or unavailable, it might be in connection with the unclear situation in Bamako, where an army mutiny took place in March 2012.
-Rebel troops have appeared on Malian state TV to announce they have seized control of the country, hours after attacking the presidential palace.
+Many government websites seem to be down or unavailable.
+This might be related to the unclear political situation in Bamako, where an army mutiny took place in March 2021.

 Présidence de la République du Mali

-Official site of the presidency of the Republic of Mali provides information about the President and the Republic.
+The official website of the presidency of the Republic of Mali.
+The site provides information about the president and the republic.

 Diplomatic Missions